vickeyshrestha/sso-go-oauth-demo/readme.md

+# Objective
+A quick demo on how to implement SSO using OAuth in golang application.
+## What is SSO?
+Single sign-on (SSO) is a session and user authentication service that permits a user to use one set of login credentials -- for example, a username and password -- to access multiple applications.
+## Procedure

 We will be using Google cloud for this project.
-The very first thing is to register an application to Google Console Dashboard.
+The very first thing is to register our application to Google Console Dashboard.
 You can follow one of the online tutorials on how to do so.
 The following are the quick steps to take register an app:
 1. Go to Google Cloud Platform (https://console.cloud.google.com/apis/dashboard)
 2. From left option, Go to "**APIs & Services**"